metablaster/WindowsFirewallRuleset/Readme/ResetFirewall.md

 7. There are 3 tabs: "Domain", "Private" and "Public"
 8. set every available property to "Not configured", do so under "Customize" buttons too
 9. under "Inbound" and "outbound" node select all the rules right click and delete them all.
-10. If problem is not fixed right away you may need to reboot system
+10. If problem is not fixed right away you might need to reboot system

 ## Problem still not resolved